melodykimball/melodykimball/README.md

 Hi, I'm Melody! 👋

-👩‍💻 I am a full-stack software developer with almost 17 years of experience in building enterprise-level applications and integrations.
+👩‍💻 I am a full-stack software developer with 18 years of experience in building enterprise-level applications and integrations.
 I have a proven record for delivering innovative and creative solutions on time and under budget.
 I've written software for a wide variety of industries but my biggest areas have been in higher education (user portals, SIS and LMS integrations) and ERP/LOB applications (focused in the fire & life safety industry).